Request for a civil status document

 Requests concerning other people are regulated by law:

-• The extract without filiation can be requested by any person, without justification;
+- The extract without filiation may be requested by any person, without justification;

-• The extract with filiation and the full copy of the act can only be requested by the legal representative, the spouse or partner in a Civil Solidarity Pact (PACS), the person's ascendant or descendant, or certain authorized professionals.
+- The extract with filiation and the full copy of the act may only be requested by the legal representative, the spouse or partner in a Civil Solidarity Pact (PACS), the person's ascendant or descendant, or certain authorized professionals.

 Deeds less than 100 years old are issued free of charge, and sent by post to the applicant's address.
 By law, certificates can only be sent by e-mail.
 To facilitate formalities with foreign countries, it is possible to request a multilingual document.